 i suppose i could say none of this ever happened.

-we didn’t speak on the ferry after laying on that empty beach. i believe the sun had a part to play in that phenomenon. looking up from my book i noticed the intensity on your face. noticed the absence of a certain presence that has frightened me before and continues to do so.
+as i looked up from my book i noticed an intensity on your face - the absence of a certain presence that has frightened me before and continues to do so.

-thinking back now on those glazed and lazy afternoons, i am almost certain i had sensed the unrest in those furrowed brows, pursed lips, and flared nostrils; thinking back now, i should have caught whatever it was leaping from your eyes and held on as tightly as i could, held on tightly and tried my damnedest to understand it and eventually release it back into its existence.
+thinking back, i am almost certain i had sensed the unrest in those furrowed brows, pursed lips, and flared nostrils; thinking back now, i should have caught whatever was leaping from your eyes and tried my damnedest to understand it and release it back into existence.

-and it was then, on that plastic bench, aboard the maquoit ii as it trudged back home, that i realized all that. and perhaps i fought back too hard; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.
+and it was then, on that bench aboard the maquoit ii, as it trudged back home, that i realized all that. and perhaps you were fighting back; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.

 no, not quite yet.